 35-45 minutes to cook (using 3 1/2 minutes per pound as our guide)

-20-30 minutes to allow to sit, crave and place on table.
-Even if you eat an hour after removing the turkey it will still be good and warm.
+20-30 minutes to allow to sit, crave and place on a table.
+Even if you eat an hour after removing the turkey, it will still be tasty and warm.

 I say you start setting up between 10:30 to 10:45 that morning.
 Enjoy